sarah-ku/hyperTRIBER/README.md

 done
 ```

-After running the above code I then create a new file which has all of the samples listed in order.
+After running the above code you can then create a new file which has all of the samples listed in order which can be passed to the mpileup script.

 ```wrap
 touch myfiles_fwd_rev.txt